Google social login users must belong to an organization that uses this login.

 5.4.0

-Bacularis supports logging in using the Google user accounts.Requirements#
+, Bacularis supports logging in using Google user accounts.Requirements#

-To enable the social button to log in using Google credentials, please check the following points:
+To enable the social login button for Google credentials, ensure the following requirements are met:

 Organization support#

-Google social login users have to belong to organization that uses this Google social login.
-The Google users cannot be used outside organizations (without organization assigned).
+Google social login users must belong to an organization that uses this login.
+Google users cannot be used outside organizations (i.e., without an assigned organization).

 User provisioning#